ingadhoc/product/product_template_tree_first/README.rst

 Product Template Tree First
 ===========================

-This module set tree view first when you enter in product variant.
+This module set tree view first when you enter in Sales / Products / Products.

 Installation
 ============